Femicides in Peru: Statistics

 According to a survey by the country's National Statistics Institute, 32.3% of Peruvian women stated they had experienced physical violence from a partner at some point, with 11.9% experiencing it within the previous 12 months.

 In 2016 Eduardo Vega, the country's human rights ombudsman, reported that on average, ten women per month were murdered by their partners.
 A study by the ombudman's office found that between 2009 and 2015, 795 femicides had been committed, but with only 84 criminal sentences being passed between 2012 and 2015; in 81% of cases of attempted femicide, it was found no measures had been taken by authorities to protect the victims, 24% of whom were subsequently murdered by their partners.

-Trends in germicide have increased in recent years; in 2017 there were 94 femicides, while in 2020, 138 femicides were reported.
+Trends in femicide have increased in recent years; in 2017 there were 94 femicides, while in 2020, 138 femicides were reported.
 That same year, a newly created registry of disappeared people listed 5521 women, equating to two-thirds of missing people in Peru.
 In 2020, only two sentences were passed pertaining to femicide.

 A 2018 study of intimate femicides by the University of Lima identified two main risk factors increasing the likelihood of femicide increasing: past psychological violence, and premeditated violence.
 The same study estimated the years of life lost due to premature mortality caused by femicides at 16, 567 between 2011 and 2015.